 That being said, I’m so glad you stopped by.
 Here’s a little about me: I’ve written many books, both for adults and young readers.
 A few of my works are published, but some still need homes.

+But back to my bio.
 I am a former special education teacher of eleven years with a MS in School Psychology.
 I have two sons who each hold degrees in Media Arts and Animation, and they illustrate much of my written work.

 In 2008, I celebrated the release of my first trade book, AFRICAN AMERICANS OF CHATTANOOGA: A HISTORY OF UNSUNG HEROES (The History Press).
 To my delight, it was recognized by the Daughters of the American Revolution in March, 2008.
-To order, click here.